zo0o0ot/speaker-page/content/slides/coding-in-the-web/index.md

  # Demos!

 ???
-Let's look at GitPod and Codespaces.
+Let's look at Gitpod and Codespaces.
 TODO: Specific examples of environment advantages, like Hugo autostarting the server.
 ---
 class: title, smokescreen, shelf, no-footer
 background-image: url(that/bigfoot-with-that-badge.png)

-# Should I use GitPod or Codespaces?
+# Should I use Gitpod or Codespaces?

 ???

-Should I use GitPod or Codespaces?
+Should I use Gitpod or Codespaces?
 ---
 background-image: url(misc/both2.gif)
 background-size: cover

 ???

 Which one should you use?
 Maybe both of them?
-I'd certainly suggest trying GitPod first, since you don't have to wait to do it.
+I'd certainly suggest trying Gitpod first, since you don't have to wait to do it.

 However, Codespaces is nice, too.
 Since GitHub is a Microsoft product, any new GitHub features may come to Codespaces first, though they may come in beta signup form like AI Copilot.